arielsalminen/responsive-nav.js/README.md

 * Doesn’t require any external libraries.
 * Uses CSS3 transitions, touch events and simple markup.
 * Removes the 300ms delay between a physical tap and the click event.
-* Makes it possible to use CSS3 transitions with max-height: auto.
+* Makes it possible to use CSS3 transitions with height: auto.
 * Built accessibility in mind, meaning that everything works on screen readers and JavaScript disabled too.
 * Works in all major desktop and mobile browsers including IE6 and up.